RawabiKhalaf/T5_LinearRegressionProject/Proposal.md

 Using regression techniques, we will provide information that will help Udemy trainers estimate the rating that their course might have.

 # Value to the company
-* Predict the price growth of real estate in Riyadh in the future.
+* Predict course rating according to reviews, price and course duration.

 # Data Description
-The data that will be used in this project has been extracted from Udemy website (https://www.udemy.com/courses/search/?src=ukw&q=it+and+software).
+The data that will be used in this project has been extracted from Udemy website (https://www.udemy.com/courses/it-and-software/).
 It includes data such as: (rating, prices, trainers, etc.) for each course.
 It includes 10 features, and below is the description of each one:

 | Feature               | Description                                                                     |